minagawah/cra-ts-emotion-tailwind-solution/README.md

 ```

 That's it!
-Much easier!
+Way simpler than the last one!
-(that's why this sample project chooses this way)
+That's why I choose this approach for this sample project.

 <a href="license"></a>